 Look for the greatest factor that is common to all three numbers - thus 6 is the GCF of 24, 60 and 66.

 As the name implies, we need to list the multiples and to find the least one that is common to all the numbers.
 For example, to get the LCM of 3, 6 and 9:

 The multiples of 3 are 3, 6, 9, 12, 15, 18, 21 … The multiples of 6 are 6, 12, 18, 24, …

 The multiples of 9 are 9, 18, 27, …

 Look for the least multiple that is common to all three numbers - thus 18 is the LCM of 3, 6 and 9.

 Shortcut To Finding LCM

-Here is a useful shortcut to finding the LCM of a set of numbers.
+Here is a useful shortcut (also called the ladder method) to finding the LCM of a set of numbers.
 For example, to find the LCM of 3, 6 and 9, we divide them by any factor of the numbers in the following manner:

-The following video highlights the difference between greatest common factor and least common multiple.
+Difference between greatest common factor and least common multiple